'Private' mess: Musk's credibility goes from bad to worse

 Then, in a blog post six days later, Musk wrote the money wasn't locked down, revealing that Saudi Arabia's Public Investment Fund was the source of the cash but was still doing due diligence.
 Musk said the Tesla board and some big investors had been told he was considering taking the company private before he tweeted that information.
 He said he tweeted the disclosure so everyone could have the information.

-Musk, who owns 20 percent of Tesla, also said he expected only a third of shareholders to sell, meaning the deal would be valued around $24 billion.
+Musk, who owns 20 per cent of Tesla, also said he expected only a third of shareholders to sell, meaning the deal would be valued around $24b.

 Late Friday came a statement from Musk saying that after talking to investors, the plan to go private would be scrubbed.
 Big institutional investors told him they had limits on how much they could sink into a private company.

-James Cox, a Duke University professor who specializes in corporate governance and securities law, said regulations prohibit companies from making misleading statements that influence the markets.
+James Cox, a Duke University professor who specialises in corporate governance and securities law, said regulations prohibit companies from making misleading statements that influence the markets.

 "The fact that he's now backing off so quickly, within a matter of weeks, indicates the insincerity in which the first statement was made," Cox said.